iterative/dvc.org/content/docs/command-reference/get.md

 Note that the `model.pkl` file doesn't actually exist in the [root directory](https://github.com/iterative/example-get-started/tree/master/) of the external Git repo.
-Instead, the corresponding DVC-file [train.dvc](https://github.com/iterative/example-get-started/blob/master/train.dvc) is found, that contains `model.pkl` (in the `outs` field).
+Instead, the corresponding `.dvc` file [train.dvc](https://github.com/iterative/example-get-started/blob/master/train.dvc) is found, that contains `model.pkl` (in the `outs` field).
 DVC then [pulls](/doc/command-reference/pull) the file from the default